U8NWXD/oppia-wiki/How-to-access-Oppia-webpages.md

 The skill editor allows the creation of skills in Oppia

-1. Log in as a super-admin and set role to `ADMIN`
+1. Log in as a super-admin and set role to "admin"

 2. Go to http://localhost:8181/topics-and-skills-dashboard and create a topic

    ![createtopic](images/Webpage-Guide/createTopicModal.png)

-3. Go to the topic editor and scroll down to the `Create Skill` button
+3. Go to the topic editor and scroll down to the "Create Skill" button

 4. Create a skill, and wait for the skill editor tab to open